Azure/azure-docs-sdk-java/docs-ref-services/preview/ai-openai-readme.md

 ### Authentication

-In order to interact with the Azure OpenAI service you'll need to create an instance of client class, [OpenAIAsyncClient][openai_client_async] or [OpenAIClient][openai_client_sync] by using [OpenAIClientBuilder][openai_client_builder].
+In order to interact with the Azure OpenAI Service you'll need to create an instance of client class, [OpenAIAsyncClient][openai_client_async] or [OpenAIClient][openai_client_sync] by using [OpenAIClientBuilder][openai_client_builder].
 To configure a client for use with Azure OpenAI, provide a valid endpoint URI to an Azure OpenAI resource along with a corresponding key credential,